This case study is published under StratumCGI's

 StratumCGI reconciled the five party briefs into a single

-production pipeline that produced one coherent six-frame
+production pipeline that produced one coherent six-image

 once, and the set as a whole answers all five.
 The